oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-load-data.md

 new table for the age groups.

-1. Go back to the Database Actions home page by clicking on **Database Actions** in the title bar in the top left, then click **Data Load**
+1. Go back to the Database Actions home page by clicking on **Database Actions** in the title bar in the top left, then click on **Data Load**

     ![Screenshot of data load card](images/image8_load_card.png)

-2. We need to create a local data file for AGE_GROUP.
+2. We need to create a local data file for AGE\_GROUP.
 Launch Excel on your desktop to create this dataset.
 Note that you can also use a text editor to create this data set since it is small.

     ![Screenshot of age group data in Excel](images/image9_data_excel.png)

-    Save this as an Excel workbook and name it AGE_GROUP.
+    Save this as an Excel workbook and name it AGE\_GROUP.xlsx.

-    If you don't have Excel then create a CSV file with the data below and save it as AGE_GROUP.csv.
+    If you don't have Excel then create a CSV file with the data below and save it as AGE\_GROUP.csv.

     *For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following data text*: